INFORMSJoC/2023.0108/README.md

 [Tables 3-17](results/Table_3-17_Detailed_numerical_results.pdf) show detailed numerical results, but are not included in the paper due to their length.

 - Tables 3-5 show the numerical results for the three relaxation schemes for the MDP.

 - Tables 6-8 show the numerical results for relaxation and direct MPCC.

 - Tables 9-11 show the numerical results for relaxation and direct WDP.

-- Tables 12-14 show the numerical results for relaxation and direct MDP, where is the first relaxation of MDP, i.e.,RMDP1.
+- Tables 12-14 show the numerical results for relaxation and direct MDP, where the relaxation shceme is the first relaxation shceme in Tables 3-5.

 - Tables 15-17 show the numerical results for relaxation and direct eMDP.